streaming-university/draft-gurel-moq-track-switching/draft-gurel-moq-track-switching.md

 The subscriber subscribes to one of the tracks from an altGroup in the catalog.
-During the session, the subscriber may switch from a currently consumed track to any other alternate track from the catalog due to, for example, change in available bandwidth.
+During the session, the subscriber may switch from a currently consumed track to any other alternate track from the catalog due to, for example, changes in available bandwidth.
 To do this, the subscriber can subscribe to a new track and unsubscribe from the old track.
 Such an action is done by sending a SUBSCRIBE message to the relay.
 An example of the different tracks indicated in the catalog is shown below.